ps-actions-sandbox/mri-demo-workflow/README.md

 # :rocket: Workflow syntax

-Demo repository for basic GitHub Actions workflow syntax!!
+Demo repository for basic GitHub Actions workflow syntax.

 :exclamation: **This is a template repository**
   - Please click ***Use this template*** to clone the repo into your user account or a different organization that you own, and run the demo from there